Skip to main content

 Send as SkillDefinition

-{ name, description, tags, raw_content, format }
+{ name, description, tags, input_modes, output_modes, version, author, raw_content, format }

 Testing Your SDK

 The fastest way to keep an SDK honest is to test both the transport and the sidecar lifecycle.
+Start with unit tests to verify serialization, then work up to integration tests that exercise the full round trip.

 Mock the gRPC channel and verify HandleMessages correctly invokes the handler and serializes the response.